ETG Cutoff Levels: 500 vs 100 ng/mL — Probation, Court & Lab Tests (2026)

 Step 2: Review your documentation.
 Check your testing agreement, court order, employment policy, or program handbook.
 The cutoff may be specified in writing.

-Step 3: Know the defaults.
+Step 3: Know the common patterns.
 If you can't get a direct answer:

 Step 4: When in doubt, assume strict.
 If you cannot confirm your cutoff, plan for the 100 ng/mL standard.
 Being conservative is safer than being wrong.